WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   This checks how much unused capacity there is in the slot, this is the slot capacity minus how many trains are members of the slot.
 * Counter value
   This checks the value of a counter.
+* Current time/date
+  This checks the current time/date.
+This requires that the savegame setting "Show time in minutes instead of days" is enabled.
+  This is not affected by any use of the setting "Use client time settings instead of savegame time settings".
+  The time values which can be tested are:
+  * Minute (0 - 59)
+  * Hour (0 - 23)
+  * Hour and minute (0 - 2359)

 ### Programmable pre-signals